cradduhj/ISA_591_Final_Project/progess.md

 * very right-skewed
 * if we removed these large outliers, would probably be normally distributed
 * can we ethically include income in predicting loan default?
+* we want to try to cap or log transforming the variable

 verification_status: Whether income was verified: Verified, Not Verified, etc.
 * 3 levels: "Verified", "Source Verified", "Not Verified"